gdquest-demos/godot-4-new-features/README.md

 After a very long wait (even by Godot standards!), we finally have our hands on Godot 4.

-In this project, we've built upwards of 23 demos, trying to demonstrate in the simplest way we could manage some of the most awaited features of Godot 4.0
+In this project, we've built upwards of 20 simple demos you can play with and learn from to try some of Godot 4.0's new features.

 ![The demos navigation menu](static/navigation.png)